Home

 This ignition system uses a mechanical spark distributor to carry a high-voltage current to the correct spark plug on time.

-When setting an initial timing advance or retard, the engine should be idle, and the distributor should be adjusted to achieve the best ignition timing for the engine at idle speed.
+When setting an initial timing advance or retard, the engine should be idle, and the distributor shaft should be adjusted to achieve the best ignition timing for the engine at idle speed.

 B. Electronic Ignition Systems